-The Linux operating system is similar to use to all others, and I'll try and mention things that are a little different in using the EMC program.
-To start with, you don't have to double click to enter a program, so a single click on the big red "S" (Sherline, not Superman) with "inch" or "metric" underneath, and after a few seconds you'll get the graphical interface to the EMC.
+The Linux operating system works pretty much like all the others.
+If you can find your way around a Mac or Windows computer, you will have no trouble navigating menus, opening, closing and copying files or saving and deleting items in Linux.
+The new Ubuntu version is the most Windows-like yet.
+When you turn on the computer, there will be four icons on the desktop.
+Depending on whether you have a lathe or a mill, inch or metric, choose the correct icon for your machine and double click on it.
+In a few seconds you'll get the graphical interface to the LinuxCNC.
 Well, that was easy.
 Now, after BS-ing you to death on how hard this was to do I'm going to show you how easy this can be, but only if you do it my way.